ricardodarocha/rust-svelte-dashboard/README.md

 # Open with VSCode
 $ code .

+# I suggest you open two terminal windows

+# install and run the server
+cd api
+cargo check
+cargo run

-# install and run
+# install and run the client
-cd rust-svelte-dashboard/
+cd dash
 npm install
 npm run dev
 ```

-App will run at port 3000
+Dash will run at port 3000
+Api will run at port 3001

 ## Routes